sentclose/sentc-docs/docs/guide/e2ee/group.md

 const groups = await user.getGroups();
 ```

-The groups are an array and each item is from type GroupList
+The groups are an array, and each item is from type GroupList

 ````ts
 interface GroupList